daniaalnadir/CheckoutKataTest/README.md

 I have decided to go for the strategy pattern as this allows for extensibility and complies with the open/closed principle.
 In other words we can extend but not modify strategies.
-This means we don't have to have messy "If/Else" blocks which is a code smell as it makes code difficult to read and makes testing easier because it's harder to miss execution paths.
+This means we don't have to have messy "If/Else" blocks which is a code smell as it makes code difficult to read.
+The use of the strategy pattern also makes testing easier because it's harder to miss execution paths.
 Furthermore this reduces coupling to a single class and instead the coupling is between the strategy and the interface.

 The solution also complies with the Single Responsibility Principle such that each service has its own job and does nothing else.